ticaki/ioBroker.weather-warnings/README.md

 ### **WORK IN PROGRESS**
 * (ticaki) optimise german 22. & 28. for alexa.
 * (ticaki) Quiet times for voice notifications.
 * (ticaki) bugfix: now the English translation is loaded.
+Alexa uses the correct day of the week with DWD heading.

 ### 0.4.1 (2023-10-22)
 * (ticaki) update german translation for alexa